kachristensen/Current-Dnd-Campaigns/Session Notes/18 -  Maghaven II (8-24-25).md

 - We visited Gideon Montigue, he had met Lady Taryn yesterday.
 This person seems under her finger.
 Charmed.
 I pulled Gideon aside.
 	- Lewis and Taryn talked.
 She took his measurements, asked if he and I were suspicious of her.
 	- I took Rem and Gideon to the back office, said I was interested in commissioning something for Rem.
 I cast dispel magic on Gideon, dispelled a level 5.
 	- Gideon was confused, said he met Taryn in his dreams, appeared by his bedside.
 She said she had made the dress, was going to be given to someone she knew.
+I asked Gideon